-Your current situation can be depicted as "Modesty" transforming into "Pushing Upward".
+Your current situation can be depicted as "The Gentle (The Penetrating, Wind)" transforming into "Dispersion (Dissolution)".

 The Situation